restorando/sprite-up/README.md

   Lets suppose you have your non-retina icons and your retina icons under `app/assets/images/icons` and `app/assets/images/retina-icons` respectively.

-    Important: if a non-retina icon is 16x16 then the retina icon must be 32x32.
+    Important: take in consideration to divide the measures of retina icons by two for the non-retina ones.
+That is, if the retina icon is 32x32 then the non-retina icon must be 16x16.
 If you don't follow this instruction your icons won't look aligned.

 2. Include the `sprite-up` mixin in some part of your stylesheets